andrewfowlie/thermal_funcs/README.md

         primaryClass   = "hep-ph"
     }

-To build the documentation in `doxygen`,
+To build this documentation in `doxygen`,

     make docs